 The Maternity Care Strand aims to support clinical teams in Scotland to improve the quality and safety of maternity healthcare.
 The overall aims of the Maternity Care strand are to:

 • increase the percentage of women satisfied with their experience of maternity care to > 95% by 2015, and

 • reduce the incidence of avoidable harm in women and babies by 30% by 2015.

 Avoidable harm is defined by the further sub aims to:

-Additional information and resources can be found below and on the SPSP Maternity Care community site.
-(N.B.
-Access to this portal requires registration and is currently available to NHS Scotland staff only).
+Further information is available via the SPSP Maternity Care community site.
+(N.B. access to this portal requires registration and is currently available to NHS Scotland staff only).